HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ```

 ### Dissecting the Structural Padding

+> This subsection applies to declaration-embedded injection points only.
+Root-level injection points expand outside any markup declaration and do not require structural padding.

 The structural padding — `<!ELEMENT aa (bb'>` — is not an arbitrary placeholder.
 Its exact form is derived from the DTD being exploited, and understanding why it looks the way it does is essential for adapting this technique to other DTDs.